Home

 Kueng’s attorney, Tom Plunkett, additionally declined to comment.

-Storms, one of the Floyd household attorneys, mentioned the cope with Lane happened “in a short time."
-When asked if he knew of some other possible negotiations with Thao or Kueng, he declined to touch upon that, but said: "I think the household is hopeful, now that a state and federal jury have spoken, that the opposite officers will voluntarily be held accountable.”
+Storms, one of the Floyd family attorneys, mentioned the deal with Lane happened “in a short time."
+When asked if he knew of another attainable negotiations with Thao or Kueng, he declined to touch upon that, however stated: "I feel the household is hopeful, now that a state and federal jury have spoken, that the other officers will voluntarily be held accountable.”

 ———